Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

     });
 ```

-Add this to `Program.cs` just after var `builder = WebApplication.CreateBuilder(args);`
+Add the above code to `Program.cs` just after var `builder = WebApplication.CreateBuilder(args);`

 Both these schemes have to be configured.
-Lets focus on the cookie first.
+Lets focus on the cookie scheme first.

 #### Cookie options